Community Based Services

 Meeting the community’s needs in changing times

 Five Acres Community Based Division understands the importance of providing mental health and behavioral health services to children, youth and families.
 Children may experience violence, bullying or other traumatic events that impact their well-being.
 Five Acres helps strengthen children and their families by providing comprehensive psychological support services in the home, school, community or office setting.
 If your child or family is need of our support, call us today at (626) 993-3109.

 Mental Health Services

-This evidence-based practice delivers interventions focused on children ages 3–18 who have experienced or witnessed a traumatic event.
-Both child and family are provided with education, relaxation skills, coping skills, a trauma narrative and maintenance throughout the course of treatment
+This therapy is focused on children ages 3–18 who have experienced or witnessed a traumatic event.
+Throughout the course of treatment, the child and family are provided with education, relaxation skills, coping skills and the opportunity to process the traumatic event in a safe and supportive setting.

-This evidence-informed practice intervention set focuses on children and youth ages birth to 21 years old who are experiencing depression, anxiety, trauma or disruptive behaviors.
-This research-based approach identifies and implements the best treatment tools for your child and family.
+Designed for children and young adults ages 3–20 years who are experiencing depression, anxiety, trauma or disruptive behaviors, MAP is is a research-based approach that hones in on the best treatment tools for your child and family.